Portrait of a Lady in Yellow: Identity of the sitter

 The identity of the sitter remains uncertain and art historians have looked for clues in the pattern in her sleeve.
 Undoubtedly a heraldic design, its three palm leaves, with two dark feathers bound by ribbon, would have represented the coat of arms of her family or her suitor's.
 Given the finery of her costume and jewels, she was almost certainly a noblewoman.

 It was first suggested in 1924, largely based on the coat of arms, that she may be Francesca degli Stati, wife of Angelo Galli (d.
 1459) a minor poet and diplomat from Urbino.
 Francesca was celebrated in 1445 for uncovering a plot against Federico da Montefeltro, Duke of Urbino, whose wife is portrayed in the Piero della Francesca that lead to the mis-attribution.
-The emblem of the Galli family is identified in a June 1443 letter as consisting of tre penne (three pens), which may be reference to the feathers as writing instruments, though Baldovinetti's portrait shows two, not three.
+The emblem of the Galli family is identified in a June 1443 letter as consisting of tre penne (three pens), which may be a reference to the feathers as writing instruments, though Baldovinetti's portrait shows two, not three.

 There is a further link in the palm leaves, which were a decorative motif for the homes of members of the family, and their main palazzo in the Borgo di Valbona, Urbino was often known as the palazzo della palme.
 In 1599, the family changed their name to Palma.